How to set up DMARC records

-Email spoofing impacts businesses significantly, causing million-dollar losses annually.
-Your "from" address can be vulnerable without DMARC despite strict security.
-This post will clarify what DMARC is and guide you through its implementation.
+Email spoofing impacts businesses, causing million-dollar losses annually.
+Your "from" address can be vulnerable without Domain-based Message Authentication, Reporting, and Conformance (DMARC) despite strict security.
+This article explains what DMARC is and how to set up DMARC records.

 What is DMARC

-Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a safeguard established in 2012 to prevent email impersonation.
+DMARC is a safeguard established in 2012 to prevent email impersonation.
 Today, it's an industry standard and your frontline defense against malicious emails in your sender program.
-You may already use DMARC - if you're uncertain, this tool provides a quick check.
+You may already use DMARC.
+If you're not sure, this tool provides a quick check.

-What makes DMARC special are its policy settings.
-You can use these to handle any action that comes from somewhere pretending to be your domain name.
+What makes DMARC unique are its policy settings.
+Use them to handle any action that comes from somewhere pretending to be your domain name.
 This gives you an extra safety layer and lets you control your email sending better.

 While email has been around as long as the internet, refining its authentication continues to be an ongoing process.
 Before DMARC, providers like Google used rigorous filters and user reports to pinpoint spammers, sometimes inadvertently blocking valid senders and domains.